SK geo centric to build S. Korea's first plastic recycling plant in France

-SK geo centric, a chemical business subsidiary of SK Innovation, announced Friday it will build a plastic recycling plant jointly with French partners in Saint-Avold, northeastern France.
+SK geo centric, a chemical business subsidiary of SK Innovation, said it will build a plastic recycling plant jointly with French partners in Saint-Avold, northeastern France.

 The SK subsidiary said it has selected the plant site together with Suez, a French water and waste management company, and Loop Industries, a Canadian plastic recycling technology company.